-We will try to limit the number of parking spaces needed for construction equipment.
+We will limit the number of parking spaces needed for construction equipment.
 Again, the safety of our students and facility is our top priority.
 If we think a parking area is not safe for students and faculty or their vehicles, then we will block off that area.

 Where will the high school teams practice and play during construction?